1. Provision of these Terms and Conditions

 14. Exclusions of liability

-a) TSO will not be liable for any loss of income, loss of profits, loss of markets, loss of reputation, loss of customers, loss of use, loss of an opportunity even if we had knowledge that such damages or loss might arise or for any indirect, incidental, special or consequential damages or loss howsoever arising including without limitation breach of contract, negligence, willful act or default.
+- TSO will not be liable for any loss of income, loss of profits, loss of markets, loss of reputation, loss of customers, loss of use, loss of an opportunity even if we had knowledge that such damages or loss might arise or for any indirect, incidental, special or consequential damages or loss howsoever arising includ-ing without limitation breach of contract, negligence, wilful act or default.

 15. Advice given

-a) Non solicitors should be aware that we are not a law firm and we do not provide legal advice.
-Any advice provided by the TSO relates strictly to the provision of services and should not be relied upon as legal advice.
+- Non solicitors should be aware that we are not a law firm and we do not provide legal advice.
+Any advice provided by TSO relates strictly to the provision of services and should not be relied upon as legal advice.

 16. Professional indemnity insurance

-TSO carries professional indemnity insurance.
+TSO carries professional indemnity insurance, public liability insurance and employer liability insurance.
+These policies are maintained at an appropriate level of care and are regularly renewed (annually).
 Details may be obtained upon request by writing to our registered office.

 TSO aims to provide a high quality service to our clients.
 If you have a concern about the way your case is being handled then in the first instance you should raise this with your usual contact or case manager.
 In any other event please contact our Client Services Team on firstname.lastname@example.org.

-b) Our use of that information is subject to your instructions, the Data Protection Act 1998 and our duty of confidentiality.
+- Our use of that information is subject to your instructions, the Data Protection Act 2018, the General Data Protection Regulations and our duty of confidentiality.
 You have a right of access under data protection legislation to the personal data that we hold about you.

-c) By instructing TSO we may send you information by email that we think might be of interest to you.
-If you do not wish to receive that information please unsubscribe within the email received or notify our office in writing by email to email@example.com
+- By instructing TSO we will seek your consent if we send you other information that we think might be of interest to you.
+If you wish to receive further information please notify our office by email to email@example.com

 20. Repeat matters